quinceyfreeman/testing/Styling Conventions.md

 ### Header Styling

-When there needs to be a style for a specific heading, team should use default to inline styling for given heading.
-Some examples for specific inline heading styles could be
+When there needs to be a style for a specific heading, team should default to inline styling for given heading.
+An example for specific inline heading styles could be

 ```html
 <h1 style='font-weight: [selected-weight]; font-style: [selected-style]'> Heading </h1>